raspberrypilearning/our-beat/en/step_5.md

 --- task ---

-9. Change the 2nd and 4th drum sound from 'Kick Drum' to 'Snare'
+9. Change the 2nd and 4th drum sound from kick drum to snare.

 --- /task ---